ngs-doo/TemplaterExamples/README.md

 Within these folders are examples of creating reports from templates in .NET by using the Templater reporting library.

-**IsoCountries** - WinForms application with actions for downloading the CSV web resource.
-Creating simple spreadsheet document (.xlsx) from parsed values.
+**IsoCountries** is a WinForms application with actions for downloading the CSV web resource and creating a simple spreadsheet document (.xlsx) from parsed values.

 *Stuff to learn*:

 - Downloading data from the web with WebClient
 - Simple threading to keep GUI responsive
-- Parsing CSV with linq query
+- Parsing CSV with a LINQ query
 - Simple continuations

-**FoodOrder** - Silverlight 4 application with web service.
-Creating spreadsheet with stacked tables.
-Data is provided from Silverlight application.
-Value formatting using Templater keyword and Excel.
+**FoodOrder** is a Silverlight 4 application with a web service.
+The web service creates a spreadsheet with stacked tables, with data being provided by the Silverlight application.
+This example shows value formatting by using native Excel formatting and formatting with Templater.

 *Stuff to learn*:

 - RelayCommand for Silverlight
-- Presenter as data context (MVP pattern)
+- Presenter as data context (MVP/MVVM pattern)
-- Creating and providing temporary web resource on demand
+- Creating and providing a web resource on demand
-- Linq for simple data analysis
+- LINQ for simple data analysis

-**ExchangeRates** - WinForms application for displaying currency rates for last 90 days.
-USD, CHF and GBP vs EUR.
-Spreadsheet with table and two charts (one native in Excel from table and other as picture from application).
+**ExchangeRates** is a WinForms application which downloads and displays currency rates.
+It can create a spreadsheet with the retrieved currency rates presented in three ways; a table, a native Excel graph and a picture exported from the application.

 *Stuff to learn*:

 - Repository for data access
-- Parse XML with linq
+- Parse XML with LINQ
 - ZedGraph library usage
 - Simple threading to keep GUI responsive
 - Custom user controls (GroupBox with focus)
 - Prefetching data (downloading data when idle)
 - Global exception handler
-- Please wait animation example (on slow connections)
+- Busy animation example (on slow connections)

-**SalesOrderMVP** - WPF Ribbon application with advanced templating features.
-Simple CRUD application built in Model-view-presenter style.
-Spreadsheet with table and pivot for analysis.
-Sales order Word document for selected items with header and line items.
-Property navigation using Templater.
+**SalesOrderMVP** is a WPF Ribbon application demonstrating a simple CRUD built in Model-view-presenter style.
+It can produce spreadsheets with table and pivot for analysis.
+Templates are created from a sales order Word document for selected items with header and line items.

 *Stuff to learn*: